-Specially enhanced Thanksgiving distributions to seniors and families grew to over 1000 this year.
-ECAP made personal deliveries of holiday food bags to local senior citizen living facilities, and to numerous people who were sick and shut in throughout the city.
-Additionally, hot food was delivered to local homeless encampments.
-Christmas dinner was again served in the school district's cafeteria and along with the sit-down-dinner, we prepared 1,700 dinners that were passed out to homeless encampments in Emeryville, Berkeley and Oakland.
+Prepacked Thanksgiving food boxes was distributions to seniors and their families this year.
+We visited local senior citizen living facilities and numerous people who were sick and shut in throughout the city.
+Additionally, food bags were delivered to homeless encampments.
+Over 2000 pre-boxed and heated Christmas dinners were passed out to homeless encampments in Emeryville, Berkeley, Oakland and Richmond.